 i.
 Apply specific treatment for the cause of unconsciousness.

 k.
-No form of drinks should be given in this condition.
+No form of drink should be given in this condition.

 l.
-It is best to send the casualty a healthier place on a stretcher.
+It is best to send the casualty to a healthier place on a stretcher.

 m.
 On return to consciousness, wet the lips with water

 n.
-If there are no thoracic or abdominal injury sips of water also can be given.
+If there are no thoracic or abdominal injuries sips of water also can be given.

-Clothes must be loosen to allow easy movements of abdomen and chest
+Clothes must be loosened to allow easy movements of the abdomen and chest

-Sometimes frequent suction may required for removing any secretion in the pharynx.
+Sometimes frequent suction may be required for removing any secretion in the pharynx.

-Patient must nursed in the left lateral position or Sims position, or prone position
+The patient must be nursed in the left lateral position or Sims position, or prone position

 Observation and charting,

-Observe airway any secretions is present if present remove secretions,
+Observe the airway for any secretions are present if present remove secretions,

-Monitor vitals e.g; Temperature, pulse, respiration will be record every off-on hour,
+Monitor vitals e.g; Temperature, pulse, and respiration will be recorded every off-on hour,

 Monitor input and output

-Urine analysis chart will be maintain for who are suffering with renal failure, Diabetic mellitus,
+A urine analysis chart will be maintained for those who are suffering from renal failure, Diabetic mellitus,

 Protect from flies and mosquitoes,